ViViDboarder/drone-webdav/Readme.md

 # drone-webdav
-*A WebDAV plugin for the drone.io project*
+A WebDAV plugin, for the drone.io project, which allows you to push build artifacts to any WebDAV server, including Nextcloud or ownCloud.

-The WebDAV plugin will allow pushing build artifacts to any WebDAV server, including Nextcloud or ownCloud.
+## Examples

 An example configuration would be as follows: